G-Node/python-odml/doc/tutorial.rst

 odML Description
 ================

-odML (open metadata Markup Language) is an initiative, based on XML, to define and establish an open, flexible, easy-to-use, machine-, but also human-readable textual format to collect, store and share metadata.
+odML (open metadata Markup Language) helps to collect, store and share metadata.
+It is an open, flexible, easy-to-use, machine-, but also human-readable format based on XML.
+Developed in the German Neuroinformatics Node (G-Node) of the International Neuroinformatics Coordinating Facility (INCF) in Munich, odML was a first initiative to connect electrophysiological recorded data to the documentation of the project the data belong to and to all metadata describing the experimental conditions the data were acquired from.

 What are metadata and why are they needed?
 	Metadata are data about data, and describing therefore the conditions under